karimould/knowledge/README.md

 This "wiki" or "digital garden" should help me to write down this knowledge in a structured way and make it reusable.

 All this is forked and inspired by [Nikita](https://wiki.nikiv.dev/)

+My name is Karim, if you want to know more you can visit my [website](https://www.karimould.dev).

+TLDR: Karim Ould Mahieddine, Software Engineer from Germany.

+You can visit the Wiki [here](https://karimould.github.io/knowledge/).